gao-hongnan/omniverse/_sources/transformer/concept.md

 gains diminish rapidly.
 Thus, sometimes we compromise, obviating computational and statistical difficulties by training models whose validity depends on a
 $k^{\text {th }}$-order Markov condition.
-Even today's massive RNN- and Transformerbased language models seldom incorporate more than thousands of words of context {cite}`zhang2023dive`.
+Even today's massive RNN- and Transformer based language models seldom incorporate more than thousands of words of context {cite}`zhang2023dive`.
 In short, the Markov assumption is a convenient assumption to simplify the modeling of the joint probability distribution of the token sequences.